 Symptoms include: Chronic fear of serious illnessChronic fear that minor symptoms are signs of a serious illnessMany physical complaints that often change over time

-Lasts at least six monthsCauses major distressInterferes with social life or work
+Lasts at least 6 monthsCauses major distressInterferes with social life or work

 Check yourself frequentlyMake many doctor visits, sometimes in the same daySeek repeated tests for the same symptomsRepeatedly research information about specific illnesses and their symptomChange healthcare providers frequentlyTry multiple herbal remedies or other alternative treatments

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 If the exam shows no disease, your doctor may begin to suspect hypochondria.
-If further testing also fails to uncover a known medical condition, your doctor may diagnosis you with hypochondria if: Your fear of illness lasts for at least six months and does not improve with reassurance and negative testingNo other psychological disorder is causing your fear
+If further testing also fails to uncover a known medical condition, your doctor may diagnosis you with hypochondria if: Your fear of illness lasts for at least 6 months and does not improve with reassurance and negative testingNo other psychological disorder is causing your fear

 Effective treatment involves consistent, supportive care from one doctor, often along with a mental health professional.
 Finding a healthcare provider who is willing to listen to your concerns, provide support, and avoid needless testing is key to recovery.

 You may feel overwhelmed by your symptoms.
 They may even seem to control your life.
 Schedule frequent visits, regardless of symptoms, with one doctor you can trust.
 Expect your doctor to: Validate your distressBe supportiveDirect your attention away from symptoms and focus it on functioning in daily lifeDiscourage a sense of dependency and disabilityRecommend psychiatric counseling and educational therapy